 Children will adjust better to the blended family if they have access to both biological parents.
-It is important if all parents are involved and work toward a parenting partnership.
+It is important that all parents are involved and work toward a parenting collaboration.

 The way a blended family communicates says a lot about the level of trust between family members.
 When communication is clear, open, and frequent, there are fewer opportunities for misunderstanding and more possibilities for connection, whether it is between parent and child, step-parent and stepchild, or between step-siblings.

-- Discuss everything.
-Uncertainty and worry about family issues comes from poor communication, so talk as much as possible.
+Discuss everything.
+Uncertainty and concern about family issues comes from poor communication, so talk as much as possible.

-- Listen respectfully to one another.
-Establish an open and nonjudgemental atmosphere.
+Listen respectfully to one another.
+Establish an open and nonjudgmental atmosphere.